ericmahare/placesofkenyafront/README.md

-# Project Name
+# Places of Kenya

-> Places of Kenya.
+> This is a website build to post events, accommodation and safaris around Kenya.
+It uses contentful as a backend.

 ## Built With

-- Javascript js
+- React js
 - Bootstrap
-- Contentful
+- Contentful CMS

 ## Live Demo